Dinner and a Movie

 Registration Information

-• $49 per movie (includes dinner and drinks)
+• $55 per movie (includes dinner, drinks and film screening)

 • Registration Deadline: Thursday prior to week of event.